 Protein for runners is actually quite important, especially from a recovery standpoint.

-Current data suggest that dietary protein intake necessary to support metabolic adaptation, repair, remodeling, and protein turnover generally ranges from 1.2 to 2.0 g/kg/day, spread throughout the day.
+Current data suggest that dietary protein intake necessary to support metabolic adaptation, repair, remodeling, and protein turnover generally ranges from 1.2 to 2.0 g/kg/day.
+We want to spread this amount throughout the day.

 Newer recommendations also highlight that the muscle adaptation to training can be maximized by ingesting about 0.3 g/kg of body weight after key exercise sessions, and continuing every 3 to 5 hours over multiple meals.